Tuesday, July 22, 2014

 Men think compartmentally and women think globally.
 A frustrating example of this is when couples get in an argument and wives will bring up something from the past.
 Men often cannot understand what that situation has to do with the current one.
 Speaking differences in us are very obvious.
 Women tend to speak in great detail and with many more words then men.
 Men often want to get to the bottom line and spare story telling.
 Women also use a lot of non-verbal cues and often speak in "code" by using hints.
 This is the classic husband asking wife how her day was situation and she says, "fine" and he doesn't catch her subtle pain behind the false response.

 If a woman can learn the art of clear, direct, and respectful communication void of aggression with a loving delivery she will find a great deal of success in communicating with her man.
-While I understand that men could learn to go deeper emotionally with their words, learn to open up and explore how they feel etc. I personally don't want to be the one to write about what men could do better on this blog.
-To me it is about looking in the mirror and seeing how WE as WIVES can be different as this is the only way to effect any real change in our marriages.
+I have not mastered this, but would love to.
+While I understand that men could learn to go deeper emotionally with their words and learn to open up and explore how they feel etc. I don't want to be the one to write about what men could do better on this blog.
+To me it is about looking in the mirror and seeing how WE as WIVES can be different, as this is the only way to effect any real change in our marriages.

 How can you try to understand your husband better?
 Try today to extend yourself to think and speak more like your sweet husband and see if and how it makes a difference.